kai687/sphinxawesome-theme/docs/docs/install.rst

 --------------------------------

-If you want to try the latest features, install the theme directly from Github:
+If you want to try the latest features, install the theme directly from GitHub:

 .. code-block:: console